PencilCode/reference/documents/turtle/animation.html.md

 ##### Example 1

-Let's say you want the turtle to move forward, turn right, and move forward again.
+Let's say you wanted the turtle to move forward, turn right, and move forward again.
 You would write the following code: